 Communicate

 Every child experiences autism spectrum disorder (ASD) differently.
-However, research shows that many children with autism struggle to process changes to their schedules or routine.
+However, research shows that many children with autism struggle to process changes to their schedules or routines.
 Change can cause anxiety for children with autism, making it more challenging to get the help you need.

 Ease Them In